Last Updated on 01.12.2022

-Whether in the form of tea lights, pillar candles, or stick candles, candlelight is generally perceived as pleasant and cozy.
+Whether in tea lights, pillar candles, or stick candles, candlelight is generally pleasant and cozy.
 But some commercially available candles can be harmful to your health.
 We explain how you can recognize good candles.

 Cloudy gray weather and the ever-earlier onset of darkness increase the need for light and warmth in your own four walls.
 “Now candles are in high season,” says Ingrid Grimm, spokeswoman for the Candle Quality Association.
 But not all candles are safe for health.

 “Individual components in the soot can be harmful to health,” admits Stefan Thomann of the European Candle Association in no uncertain terms.
 “They should, of course, be reduced as much as possible.”
 If many heavily sooty candles burn for long periods in a room, soot could also settle on walls and furnishings and cause damage.